In the Shadow

-Why do I cry for the one who
+Why do I cry for the one

-lives his problems but not his solutions
+who lives his problems, but not his solutions?

-A veil of fear blinding his sight
+A veil of fear blinds his sight,

-his feet stumbling in the dark
+his feet stumble in the dark,

-invitations to the light unopened
+invitations to the light unopened.

 What will unmask my smile?